Massachusetts Court Records

 Very severe crimes like murder and attempted murder, rape and sexual assault, arson, assault with a dangerous weapon, kidnapping, and vehicular manslaughter are all examples of felony offenses in Massachusetts.
 The different offenses and possible penalties for each are:

 - Murder: This could be first degree, second degree, or felony murder, as the case may be.
-For first degree murder, Massachusetts law prescribes life imprisonment at a state prison without the benefit of parole.
-For second degree murder, the punishment is life imprisonment but there is the possibility of probation after a certain number of years fixed by the court has been served.
+For first-degree murder, Massachusetts law prescribes life imprisonment at a state prison without the benefit of parole.
+For second-degree murder, the punishment is life imprisonment, but there is the possibility of probation after a certain number of years fixed by the court has been served.

 - Rape: Chapter 265, Section 22 of the Massachusetts General Laws spell out a maximum penalty of life imprisonment at a state prison or any number of years given by the judge.
 For any individual that commits rape with body injuries to the victim.
 Rape that does not cause body injuries carries a maximum penalty of 20 years.